DiamondChicken0/Game-Mod-Q4/theflu/README.txt

 ✔	All custom assets (def files, models, sounds, etc) placed in a pak001.pak file

-✖	An In-Game Help Screen to explain your mod
+✔	An In-Game Help Screen to explain your mod

-	What I'm planning:
-		Replace the Multiplayer menu with a help section where you can click on a section like weapons, spells, mechanics and be able to get info on whatever is in the mod.
-If you were to navigate to Spells > Invisibility it would tell you the button combo, the mana cost, and a description.
+	Replaced the objective text with the button combos and mana costs for the spells in the game.

 ✔	Custom User Interface(HUD or other in-game menus) for your game's features
 	The main menu is now purple, every single reference to "game" is now "hunt", there is flavor text in the new game selection.